 Genetic influences on co-occurring depression and conduct problems in adolescence

-Dr. Ann Vander Stoep is an associate professor and Dr. Molly Adrian is a post-doctoral fellow, both in the Department of Epidemiology at the University of Washington.
-In their pilot project, Vander Stoep and Adrian will collect DNA from adolescents participating in an epidemiological study to investigate genetic associations with combined depression and conduct problems.
+In their pilot project, Drs.
+Ann Vander Stoep and Molly Adrian will collect DNA from adolescents participating in an epidemiological study to investigate genetic associations with combined depression and conduct problems.
 They will compare subjects with comorbid depression and conduct problems to adolescents suffering from depression without comorbid conduct problems, as well as those without psychopathology.
 This pilot research will lay the ground work for future genetic studies and investigations of gene-environment interactions likely to be involved in the etiology of depression and conduct problems.

 2009 Pediatric Pilot Fund Recipients